On vanishing of Kronecker coefficients: Introduction

-By \cite{burgnonvanish}, (1) implies (3), assuming that the height of $\lambda$ is $\le r^2$, which is so by (2).
+By~\cite{burgnonvanish}, \ref{dexceptional:1} implies~\ref{dexceptional:3}, assuming that the height of $\lambda$ is $\le r^2$, which is so by~\ref{dexceptional:2}.

-The constraint (3) is significant.
-Proving existence of the partition triples as in Definition~\ref{dexceptional} is delicate because of this constraint.
-Indeed, it may be possible to prove existence of superpolynomially many partition triples satisfying the constraints other than (1) and (3) using the known linear inequalities \cite{berenstein,klyachko,ressayre,verwal} defining the Kronecker cone.
-But the constraint (3) implies that such asymptotic techniques based on the description of the Kronecker cone cannot be used to demonstrate existence of partition triples as in Definition~\ref{dexceptional}.
-This is the main significance of the results in \cite{burgnonvanish,kumar}
+The constraint~\ref{dexceptional:3} is significant.
+Proving existence of the partition triples as in \ref{dexceptional} is delicate because of this constraint.
+Indeed, it may be possible to prove existence of superpolynomially many partition triples satisfying the constraints other than~\ref{dexceptional:1} and~\ref{dexceptional:3} using the known linear inequalities defining the Kronecker cone \citep{berenstein,klyachko,ressayre,verwal}.
+But the constraint~\ref{dexceptional:3} implies that such asymptotic techniques based on the description of the Kronecker cone cannot be used to demonstrate existence of partition triples as in \ref{dexceptional}.
+This is the main significance of the results in \cite{burgnonvanish,kumar}.

-By the Saturation Theorem \cite{knutsontao1,derksen}, Littlewood-Richardson coefficients cannot vanish for the partition triples that lie in the analogously defined Littlewood-Richardson cone.
-The constraint (3) also implies that to prove existence of the partition triples as in Definition~\ref{dexceptional}, one needs to understand the failure of the saturation property for the Kronecker coefficients in one way or another.
+By the Saturation Theorem \citep{knutsontao1,derksen}, the Littlewood-Richardson coefficients cannot vanish for the partition triples that lie in the analogously defined Littlewood-Richardson cone.
+The constraint~\ref{dexceptional:3} also implies that in order to prove existence of the partition triples as in \ref{dexceptional}, one needs to understand the failure of the saturation property for the Kronecker coefficients in one way or another.